 AAAAI Chrysalis Project

-If you are a 2nd, 3rd, or 4th year medical student or 1st/2nd year internal medicine or pediatric resident in the U.S. or Canada, your future includes a big decision about the path you choose.
+If you are a medical students and internal medicine and/or pediatric residents in the U.S. or Canada, your future includes a big decision about the path you choose.

 The Chrysalis Project presents a great opportunity to explore a career in allergy / immunology.
-The core of the project is a three day program that takes place during the AAAAI Annual Meeting, the premier allergy / immunology event of the year.
+The core of the project is a program that takes place during the AAAAI Annual Meeting, the premier allergy / immunology event of the year.
 And the best news is that accepted applicants attend this program and the Annual Meeting free of charge.

 Allergy / immunology represents a vibrant, challenging career path for physicians interested in working with patients of all ages with a wide range of allergic and immunologic diseases.
 This three day program introduces you to the breadth of this rewarding specialty.

 The didactic content of the Chrysalis program includes both pathogenesis and treatment of allergic and immunologic disorders and cutting edge research.
 Additionally, A/I career options are presented including academic medicine, private practice and industry.
 Participants are paired with Fellow-in-Training (FIT) mentors who can answer questions about the specialty and guide them through the Annual Meeting educational sessions and events.

 On Saturday, spend the day at the AAAAI Annual Meeting with access to hundreds of sessions including workshops, symposia, seminars and oral abstracts being presented by the leading experts in the specialty.
-Then join your peers in a Chrysalis Reception where you will have additional opportunities to meet with A/I faculty.
+Then join your peers in a Chrysalis Reception where you will have additional opportunities to meet with A/I training Program Directors, Chrysalis faculty and the FIT Mentors.

 The Application Process